paquolalab/dRFEtools/README.md

 # dRFEtools - dynamic Recursive Feature Elimination

 `dRFEtools` is a package for dynamic recursive feature elimination with sklearn.
-Currently supporting random forest classification and regression, and linear models (linear, lasso, ridge, and elastic net).

 Authors: Apuã Paquola, Kynon Jade Benjamin, and Tarun Katipalli

-Package developed in Python 3.7+.
+Package developed in Python 3.8+.

 In addition to scikit-learn, `dRFEtools` is also built with NumPy, SciPy, Pandas, matplotlib, plotnine, and statsmodels.